dherault/serverless-offline/CONTRIBUTING.md

 We're using Prettier, ESlint and the Airbnb preset.
 To fix errors which are automatically fixable, run:

 ```
-npm run format
+yarn run format
 ```

 To run the linter, run:

 ```
-npm run lint
+yarn run lint
 ```

 # Testing

 There are a few test scripts, depending on what type of testing you want to run.

 **Unit tests**

 To run unit tests only:

 ```
-npm run test:unit
+yarn run test:unit
 ```

 **Watch mode**

-To run all tests in watch mode (this skips `npm install`):
+To run all tests in watch mode (this skips `yarn install`):

 ```
-npm run test:watch
+yarn run test:watch
 ```

 **Test coverage**

 ```
-npm run test:cov
+yarn run test:cov
 ```